okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/additional-limits/index.md

 | ---------------- | ---------------- | ------- | ---------- | ------------------ |
 | 15               | 35               | 35      | 75         | 75                 |

-The first request to exceed the concurrent limit returns an HTTP 429 error, and the first error every sixty seconds is written to the log.
+The first request to exceed the concurrent limit returns an HTTP 429 error, and the first error every 60 seconds is written to the log.
 Reporting concurrent rate limits once a minute keeps log volume manageable.

 > **Note:** Under normal circumstances, customers don't exceed the concurrency limits.
 Exceeding them may be an indication of a problem that requires investigation.

 These rate limits apply to all new Okta organizations.
-For orgs created before 2018-05-17, the [previous rate limits](#previous-rate-limits) still apply.
+For orgs created before 2018-05-17, the [previous rate limits](/docs/reference/legacy-rl/) still apply.

-> **Note:** For information on possible interaction between Inline Hooks and concurrent rate limits, see [Inline Hooks and Concurrent Rate Limits](/docs/concepts/inline-hooks/#inline-hooks-and-concurrent-rate-limits).
+> **Note:** For information on possible interaction between Inline Hooks and concurrent rate limits, see [Inline hooks and concurrent rate limits](/docs/concepts/inline-hooks/#inline-hooks-and-concurrent-rate-limits).

 ### Okta-generated email message rate limits

-Limits are applied on a per-recipient basis and vary by email-type.
+Limits are applied on a per-recipient basis and vary by email type.
 The limit for some email types is no more than 30 emails per-recipient, per-minute, while other email types are configured with higher limits.
 These limits protect your org against denial-of-service attacks and help ensure that adequate resources are available for all customers.

 ### Okta home page endpoints and per-minute limits

-The following endpoints are used by the Okta home page for authentication and sign on and have org-wide rate limits:
+The following endpoints are used by the Okta home page for authentication and user sign in and have org-wide rate limits:

 | Okta Home Page Endpoints                                                | Developer (free) | Developer (paid) | One App | Enterprise | Workforce Identity |
 | ----------------------------------------------------------------------- | ---------------- | ---------------- | ------- | ---------- | ------------------ |